Can You Install a Granny Cam in a Florida Nursing Home?

 Recording Someone’s Voice Without their Permission is Illegal in Florida

-There are some nuances in the law that I believe make it legal to capture silent video footage in a nursing home resident’s room at least at the time of this writing.
+There are some nuances in the law that I believe make it legal to capture silent video footage in an ALF or nursing home resident’s room at least at the time of this writing.
 To understand the law, you have to recognize there is a difference between capturing and recording someone’s voice and capturing and recording their video image.
 Section 934.03(1)(a), Florida Statutes provides:

-Interception and disclosure of wire, oral, or electronic communications prohibited (1) Except as otherwise specifically provided in this chapter, any person who: (a) Intentionally intercepts, endeavors to intercept, or procures any other person to intercept or endeavor to intercept any wire, oral or electronic communication;

-shall be punished as provided in subsection (4) [imposing criminal liability].
+Interception and disclosure of wire, oral, or electronic communications prohibited (1) Except as otherwise specifically provided in this chapter, any person who: (a) Intentionally intercepts, endeavors to intercept, or procures any other person to intercept or endeavor to intercept any wire, oral or electronic communication; * * * shall be punished as provided in subsection (4) [imposing criminal liability].

 Florida courts have interpreted this provision to mean that it is illegal to record someone’s voice without their permission.
 This means it is definitely a crime to do so.
 So definitely never record someone’s voice in Florida without their permission.
 If you do, you could go to jail.

-Capturing Silent Video Recording Without Permission is Not Illegal
+Capturing Silent Video Recording Without Permission is Not Illegal in Florida

 Where most lawyers go wrong is in their mistaken belief that because it is illegal to record someone’s voice they assume it is also illegal to capture their video image.
 This is simply not true.
-In fact, as of the time of this writing, there is at least one Florida Appellate court that has held that in Florida it is not illegal to use a hidden device to intercept and capture silent video without permission.
+In fact, as of the time of this writing, there is at least one Florida Appellate court that has held that in Florida it is not illegal to use a hidden camera to intercept and capture silent video without permission.

 In Minotty v.
 Baudo, 42 So.3d 824 (Fla.
 4th DCA 2010) Dr. Minotty placed hidden video cameras in his offices.
 The cameras recorded video images of other doctors in their offices both alone and with their patients.
 But the Audio was turned off.
 So the conversations were never recorded.
 When the other doctors found out, they sued Dr. Minotty.
 The court concluded the statute that makes it illegal to record someone’s voice does not make it illegal to record their video image.
 In coming to this conclusion, the court looked to the federal court’s interpretation of a similar federal statute.
 Since the federal courts have concluded there is no prohibition on secretly recording someone’s video image, there was no reason for the Florida courts to do so.
 As a result, the court dismissed the doctors claims that the silent video recordings violated the wiretapping statute.
 In doing so, the court pointed to the extensive use of video surveillance today to support its conclusion.
 As the court noted, video cameras capture activity in public streets, in our stores and banks, and even as nanny-cams in our nursing homes.
 To hold that silent video camera surveillance would violate the law would create a substantial impediment to this useful technology in fighting crime.
-The specific reference to nanny cams in nursing homes seems to put the stamp of approval on silent video taping a loved one’s nursing home room.
+The specific reference to nanny cams in nursing homes seems to make it legal to silent video tape a loved one’s nursing home room.
 This means is should also be legal to use a silent granny cam in an ALF.
 Of course, the law is subject to change at any time.
-However, at least as of this writing it appears that in Florida it is legal to use a granny cam without the sound.
+However, at least as of this writing it appears that in Florida it is legal to use a hidden camera or granny cam without the sound.

 Granny Cams May be an Invasion of Employees and Other Residents Privacy

-It is a crime to record a person’s voice in Florida without their permission.
+It's a crime to record a person’s voice in Florida without their permission.
 But it is not a crime to video tape them without their permission.
-So, if you decide to put a granny cam in your loved one’s nursing home room, make sure you turn off the sound.Just because its not a crime does not mean there are no potential downsides.
+So, if you decide to put a hidden camera or granny cam in your loved one’s ALF or nursing home room, make sure you turn off the sound.
+And remember, just because its not a crime does not mean there are no potential downsides.
 Facility employees could try to bring an invasion of privacy lawsuit against you.
 But that would not be my biggest concern because its their place of work and employees generally have very little privacy rights at work.
-On the other hand, roommates and their family members will have much more privacy rights.
-If you do decide to install a hidden camera, to protect yourself, make sure you get their written permission to put up a granny cam and try to position the camera so it does not record them.
+My bigger concern would be the fact that roommates and their family members will have much more privacy rights.
+If you do decide to install a hidden camera, to protect yourself, make sure you get their written permission from roommates and their family and try to position the camera so it does not record them.
 Given the current state of the law, I cannot advise you to take the risks associated with putting up a granny cam.
 But what I can say is if it were my loved one and I suspected they were being abused, I would definitely take the risk